danilofneto/scripts_usp/README.md

 # MBA Data Science & Analitycs

-Repository containing codes created in the MBA subjects of Data Science and Analytics USP
+Repository containing codes created in the MBA classes of Data Science and Analytics USP